Ain't I a Woman?: 1851 version by Robinson

 Truth delivered the speech on May 29, 1851 at the Woman’s Rights Convention in Akron, Ohio.
-Marcus Robinson, who attended the convention and worked with Truth, printed the speech as he transcribed it in the June 21, 1851, issue of the Anti-Slavery Bugle.
+Marius Robinson, who attended the convention and worked with Truth, printed the speech as he transcribed it in the June 21, 1851, issue of the Anti-Slavery Bugle.

 1863 version by Gage

 The speech was recalled 12 years after the fact by Gage, an activist in the woman's rights and abolition movements.
 Gage, who presided at the meeting, described the event:

 The following is the speech as Gage recalled it in History of Woman Suffrage which was, according to her, in the original dialect as it was presented by Sojourner Truth: